firefox-devtools/profiler/docs-developer/call-tree.md

         E:1,1       G:1,1
 ```

-When a leaf CallNode is merged, the self time for that CallNode is assigned to the parent CallNode.
-Here the leaf CallNode `E` is merged. `D` goes from having a self time of 0 to 1.
+When a leaf CallNode is merged, the self count for that CallNode is assigned to the parent CallNode.
+Here the leaf CallNode `E` is merged. `D` goes from having a self count of 0 to 1.

 ```
                   A:3,0                              A:3,0